 If you're vacationing in the mountains, you might as well make sure you're really there by choosing one of Park City's many ski in/ski out properties.
-Whether you pick the The Sundial Lodge at Canyons (pictured above, left); the luxe condos dotting both Park City Mountain and Deer Valley; or the Stein Eriksen Lodge (pictured above, right), which has a wellness studio and was named the best ski resort hotel in the world, you'll be guaranteed easy access and killer views at every moment of your trip.
+Whether you pick The Sundial Lodge (pictured above, left), nestled in the hub of Canyons Village; the luxe Montage Deer Valley mansion with unrivaled ski-in, ski-out access; or the Stein Eriksen Lodge (pictured above, right), which has a wellness studio and was named the best ski resort hotel in the world, you'll be guaranteed easy access and killer views at every moment of your trip.

 Stay In Shape

 Winter sport lovers will want to take advantage of the obvious: Utah's snow.
 Skiers: Head to the plush, ski-only (no snowboards allowed!)
 Deer Valley Resort (pictured above)—you'll be blown away by the service and the conditions.
 (Deer Valley was one of the first to offer "ski valet", carrying your gear from your car to the slopes, and small but noticeable amenities like tissues at the lift lines.)
 Don't worry if you're not a pro, either: 27 percent of Deer Valley's runs are classified as 'beginner.'
 (Before you go, prep your body for skiing with these exercises.)

 Nearby Park City also offers 7,300 of skiable terrain (snowboarders welcome, too), plus tons of new updates like the Quicksilver Gondola, which now connects once separate Park City and Canyons.
 Need a mid-morning break?
 Grab some grub and watch the action from afar for a bit from the deck of the new Miners Camp Restaurant.